Deep-Symmetry/beat-link-trigger/doc/README.md

 The online version, which will grow to support multiple released versions of Beat Link Trigger, is built automatically by netlify whenever changes are pushed to the relevant branches on GitHub.
+The netlify build command is:

+    npm i @antora/cli @antora/site-generator-default && \
+    $(npm bin)/antora --fetch doc/netlify.yml

+And the publish directory is `doc/build/site`.

 An older workflow was to build the documentation site manually for hosting on the Deep Symmetry web site by running the following